 - Immediately engage the first aider to the accident scene involving an illness, accident, or injury.

 - Notify and coordinate the arrival of emergency medical services or law enforcement.

 - Contact all relevant parties:

-- o Parents or legal guardians
+- Parents or legal guardians

 - Council staff

-- o Law enforcement
+- Law enforcement

-- o Property owner or facility manager
+- Property owner or facility manager